tearust/t-rust/docs/_gitbook-dev-docs/030_billing/state-maintainer-node-billing.md

 # State Maintainer Billing

-The *t-rust/obsidian/_gitbook-dev-docs/030_billing/tapp-billing* shows the revenue side for the state maintainer nodes, namely the txn fees and memory tax.
+The [TApp billing](tapp-billing.md) shows the revenue side for the state maintainer nodes, namely the txn fees and memory tax.
 To show a complete picture of the profitably of being a state maintainer we should also describe the associated expenses of running a state maintainer node.

 The following graphic describes the state maintainer revenue and expenses and their destinations: